New Church of the Theotokos: Providing hierarchies

-Not only does the size of the Church of the Resurrection emphasize its importance, its central location on the cardo furthers its reputation as the most sacred and popular pilgrimage site in the Holy City.
-The Nea is the third most prominent monument in the city after the Holy Sepulchre and Hagia Sion, even though in actuality it was the largest church in Jerusalem.
-The hierarchic scale of monuments leads one to question how the Nea functioned in relation to the other monuments within the topography of the sixth century.

 The selective details of Jerusalem's monuments reveal the Madaba Map to be concerned with providing the viewer with a topographical hierarchy of Old and New Testament places.
 When viewed as a rendition of Jerusalem that is reflective of the sixth century habitus of Jerusalem, the map reveals a conception of the Christian sacred spaces and their interconnectedness.
 The shift in Christian topography to the western part of the city is clearly visible.
 For example, the Temple Mount, the central religious monument to Jewish identity, is relegated to the eastern periphery of the city, eclipsed by the towering Christian monuments that occupy the center of the city.
 Yoram Tsafrir has identified this area to be an open esplanade, marking the place of the Temple Mount.

 The map provides a guide for pilgrims and viewers to the holy spaces, supporting Justinian's campaign to integrate the Nea as a sacred site that matched the holiness of the Holy Sepulchre and Hagia Sion.